History & Traditions

 Old Home Week is the longest running reunion in the United States and dates back to 1901 when Philip Baer wrote a letter to the newspapers in town asking for their help to get people interested in organizing an Old Boys’ Reunion in August of 1902.
 In April of 1902 the program was announced for the first Old Boys’ Reunion that would be held August 10 to 20, 1902.

 Heritage Christmas is an annual tradition in Greencastle, beginning with a tree lighting and a large parade in November.
 With the Christmas tree prominently centered, the town square is the site of Friday evening festivities in December.
-Featured activities include horse and buggy rides, musical performances, strolling entertainers, pictures with Santa, and food for sale or provided free by non-profit organizations.
-Volunteers sell tickets of home tours on a given Sunday afternoon.
-The spirit of the season is in the air.
+Featured activities include horse and wagon rides, musical performances, strolling entertainers, pictures with Santa, and food for sale or provided free by non-profit organizations.
+An annual Home Tour, held on a Sunday in December, highlights some of the town’s notable residences.